 Cutting in as the most budget-friendly traditional Yanigiba knife on our list is the Sushi knife from Sagana Kitchenware.
 This 8-inch stainless steel single-side beveled blade will be perfect for those who want to recreate the sushi and sashimi experience at home without breaking the bank!

 The blade will naturally not hold its edge like our high carbon steel knives, but this is nothing a good whetstone can’t fix.
 However, out of the box, its edge was incredible, even terrifyingly, sharp.
 Consequently, slicing fillets felt like cutting through butter.

 Additionally, its authentic rosewood handle makes the Sagana sushi knife a great bargain!

 - Ergonomic wood handle

-- Quickest to lose edge on this list
+- Quickest to lose the edge on this list

 - Slicing fish isn’t a smooth as other knives

-- Again, it’s blade is the least sharp on this list but beginners may hardly notice
+- Again, it’s the blade is the least sharp on this list but beginners may hardly notice